jaegertracing/documentation/content/docs/sampling.md

 }
 ```

-`service_strategies` defines service specific sampling strategies.
-There are 2 types of strategies possible: `probabilistic` and `ratelimiting` which are described [above](#client-sampling-configuration). `default_strategy` defines the catch-all sampling strategy that is propagated if the service is not included as part of `service_strategies`.
+`service_strategies` defines service specific sampling strategies and `operation_strategies` defines operation specific sampling strategies.
+There are 2 types of strategies possible: `probabilistic` and `ratelimiting` which are described [above](#client-sampling-configuration) (NOTE: `ratelimiting` is not supported for `operation_strategies`). `default_strategy` defines the catch-all sampling strategy that is propagated if the service is not included as part of `service_strategies`.

+In the above example, all service `foo` operations are sampled probabilistically with a probability of 0.8 except `op1` and `op2` which are probabilistically sampled with a probability of 0.2 and 0.4 respectively.
+All operations for service `bar` are ratelimited at 5 traces per second.
+Any other service is probabilistically sampled with a probability of 0.5.